Glossary and definitions

 The ISO 9000 standards cover an organisation’s practices in fulfilling customers’ quality requirements and applicable regulatory requirements while aiming to enhance customer satisfaction and achieve continual improvement of its performance in pursuit of these objectives.

-Information and interaction
+Information and transparency

 Inform stakeholders about our policies, business operations and activities, events and achievements with appropriate frequency and interact, both physically and digitally, with stakeholders based on their needs and PostNL's policies.